AuZanPs/Fitmatch-project/README.md

 - Ensure storage bucket is created and public

 #### AI Features Not Working
-- Verify Gemini API key is valid
+- Check if Hugging Face API key is valid
-- Check API quota limits
+- Verify API quota and rate limits
-- Review server logs for error details
+- AI features are currently in development

 ### Getting Help
 - Check existing GitHub issues